Cumbre Kids values: a message for parents about our children's content

 Is it presented in a way that’s proportional to its importance in the episode? (do not allow it to distract disproportionately)

-If you have any concerns about what is presented, please contact me, Robert Carpenter, Executive Producer of Cumbre Kids.
+If you have any concerns you would like to raise, please contact me, Robert Carpenter, executive producer of Cumbre Kids.
 You can do so through the form on this page or by email at: robert@cumbremedia.com.

 Sincerely,